-Best european defense stocks to invest in 2025
+Best European defense stocks to invest in 2026

 The European defense sector continues to strengthen as military budgets increase and demand for advanced security solutions accelerates across NATO allies.
 Companies in this space are at the forefront of innovation, supplying cutting-edge defense technologies to global markets and benefiting from heightened geopolitical tensions.

 Rheinmetall specializes in military vehicles, munitions, and electronic defense systems, benefiting from increased European defense spending.
 Norbit develops advanced sensor systems and underwater surveillance technologies for maritime and military applications worldwide.
-Kongsberg Gruppen is a leader in missile systems and naval defense, securing major international contracts.
+Rolls-Royce Holdings provides advanced propulsion systems and military engines for aircraft, naval vessels, and defense applications worldwide.

 These European defense stocks are well-positioned for sustained growth as ongoing geopolitical tensions drive higher defense investments throughout 2025.
 With strong government contracts and innovative technologies, they offer compelling opportunities for investors seeking exposure to Europe's expanding defense capabilities.